-The crawl will take place in "hybrid mode" again this year - visit any of the 31 participating shops in Oregon and Washington by making a trip in person or making an online/phone purchase, get your passport stamp, and get entered in some fantastic prize and gift certificate drawings.
-We've got an entire section of our online store set up just for Slow Crawl visitors - get your passport there, pick up some shop swag or fun accessories and notions, and grab the yarn for our lovely patterns once the Slow Crawl begins on Friday, May 27.
+The crawl will take place in "hybrid mode" again this year - visit any of the 21 participating shops in Oregon and Washington (and 2 bonus shops) by making a trip in person or making an online/phone purchase, get your passport stamp, and get entered in some fantastic prize and gift certificate drawings.
+We'll have an entire section of our webstore set up just for regional yarn events in late April - get your passport there, pick up some shop swag or fun accessories and notions, and grab the yarn for our lovely patterns once the Slow Crawl begins on Friday, May 26.

 If you're visiting us in person: just show us your Slow Crawl passport and photo ID, and we'll get you hooked up with your sticker and pattern codes - no purchase necessary.